 This course will introduce students to a variety of rehearsal techniques through conductor observation/discussion, readings and podium time.
 Each student will be required to observe conductors on a weekly basis and discuss their findings to the class.
-Numeric grade only.

 622 Diction for Choral Musicians.